pbinkley/rcb-manual/sections/14-conclusion.md

 layout: narrative
 ---

-&nbsp;{%- include pagebreak.html canvas=353 -%}Since the first edition of this manual was issued in 1931, the whole scene has been changed by technological developments.
+ {% include pagebreak.html canvas=353 %} Since the first edition of this
+manual was issued in 1931, the whole scene has been changed by technological developments.
 Predictions of that time have been realized in the actual appearance, not